 Although boas and pythons live in different parts of the world, both species inhabit a variety of habitats like swamps, grasslands, and deserts, though most are arboreal (tree-dwellers) that like to live in forests.

-They Are Both Primitive Species of Snake
+Primitive Species of Snake

 In anatomical and behavioral terms, both pythons and boa constrictors are considered to be primitive.